-Adult and Teen book lists that have a mix of books featuring Spanish LGBTQ+ memoirs and fiction.
+Adult and Teen book lists that feature Spanish LGBTQ+ memoirs, poetry and fiction.

 Books for Adults